Path-dependent PDEs for volatility derivatives: Proofs of Section

-where we used Cauchy-Schwarz inequality, estimate \eqref{eq:Vol_bound} and $C,\kappa>1$ are independent of $\ep,\omega,\eta$.
-The analysis performed in \eqref{eq:Decomposition_FD} and below applies similarly here and proves that this quantity tends to zero as $\ep$ tends to zero.
+where we used Cauchy-Schwarz inequality, estimate \eqref{eq:Vol_bound} and $C,\kappa>1$ are independent of $\ep,\bx,\eta$.
+The analysis performed in \eqref{eq:Decomposition_FD} and below applies similarly here and proves that this quantity is~$o(\norminfty{\etab}^2)$.
 Turning to the second term we have

 By Cauchy-Schwarz and Jensen's inequalities we obtain